Cebu Metropolitan Cathedral

-The Cebu Metropolitan Cathedral is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu in Cebu City, Philippines.
+The Metropolitan Cathedral of Cebu and Parish of Saint Vitalis of Milan or commonly known as the Cebu Metropolitan Cathedral (Katedral Metropolitano sa Sugbo) is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu in Cebu City, Philippines.
 The church is dedicated to Saint Vitalis of Milan.
 Cebu was established as a diocese on August 14, 1595.
 It was elevated as a metropolitan archdiocese on April 28, 1934, with the dioceses of Dumaguete, Maasin, Tagbilaran, and Talibon as suffragans.
 Before being raised as a primatial church in Cebu, the church was one of the first churches in the Philippines (besides the Basilica del Santo Niño), dedicated to St. Vitalis, and built near the fort in April 1565 by Miguel Lopez de Legazpi, Fray Andrés de Urdaneta and Fray Diego de Herrera.

 Construction of the cathedral took many years due to frequent interruptions, brought about by lack of funds and other unexpected events.
 At one time, funds meant for the building of the cathedral were diverted to the Moro wars.
 The death of an incumbent bishop who spearheaded the construction/reconstruction and vacancies in the office were also factors.

 The architecture of the church is typical of Spanish colonial churches in the country, namely, squat and with thick walls to withstand typhoons and other natural calamities.
 The facade features a trefoil-shaped pediment, which is decorated with carved relieves of floral motifs, an IHS inscription and a pair of griffins.
 The Spanish Royal Coat of Arms is emblazoned in low relief above the main entrance, reflecting perhaps the contribution of the Spanish monarch to its construction.